learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 4b.
 Maximize "legibility" of essential information.
 - 4c.
 Differentiate elements in ways that can be described (i.e. make it easy to give instructions or directions).
 - 4d.
 Provide compatibility with a variety of techniques or devices used by people with sensory limitations.

+### Good examples on the web

+- A tutorial on how to tie your shoes is presented in text, illustrations, and video with narrated instructions.
+- ARIA live announcements are used to announce to screen reader users the number of available options in a custom ARIA/JavaScript autocomplete drop-down list (e.g. "There are three cities that start with 'SAN.'
+Use the down arrow key to navigate the options").

 ## Principle Five: Tolerance for Error